 • Talking Back 101: A workshop on identifying bias, bad framing, and sexism in media and pop culture, and responding strategically

 Andi Zeisler has spoken on our campus several times and she is always a popular and informative speaker.
-Students enjoy hearing a feminist perspective on popular culture as well as learning about the role independent media can play in bringing about more equitable gender representation and participation in the media...She is a fabulous speaker and we are looking forward to her campus visit again this spring. -Lewis & Clark College
+Students enjoy hearing a feminist perspective on popular culture as well as learning about the role independent media can play in bringing about more equitable gender representation and participation in the media. -Lewis & Clark College

 Bitch Media online editor Sarah Mirk is a journalist and editor who has strong opinions on the future of print and digital media.
 Raised on the internet, Mirk received a degree in History from Grinnell College and worked for five years as a reporter and columnist for weekly newspapers The Stranger and The Portland Mercury.
 She is the author of Sex from Scratch: Making Your Own Relationship Rules (Microcosm Publishing, 2014) and has published an acclaimed series of nonfiction comics about Oregon history.
 Mirk has taught media literacy and self-publishing classes to diverse audiences, led workshops on nonfiction writing, and spoken to groups large and small about feminism, politics, and journalism.

 • The Future of Feminism